JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

 ### Steps
 1. Create a Get API request for the list you want to retrieve data from
-2. Implement test code to check the request is in JSON format
+2. Implement test code in Postman to check the request is in JSON format
 3. Send: /Test /2. /GET-request - getAllGuest

 ### Expected result